nicksteiner/nicksteiner.github.io/content/authors/admin/_index.md

     date_start: 2008-01-01
     date_end: 2012-12-31
     summary: |
-      Thesis on _Microwave Remote Sensing of Seasonal Freeze/Thaw Dynamics_.
-Supervised by Prof. Kyle McDonald.
-Contributed to NASA CARVE and SMAP mission validation efforts.
+      Thesis on _ Monitoring Surface Melt Processes on Ice Sheets_.
+Supervised by Prof. Marco Tedesco.
   - area: MA, Earth Science
     institution: The City College of New York, City University of New York
     date_start: 2005-01-01